SymbolixAU/clubhouser/README.md

 ### Telling `clubhouser` about your API token

 You can send your token as an argument to the API functions.
-If you are a little -lazy- efficient you can also use one of the package's convenience functions to set it once for all subsequent API calls to use.
+If you are a little ~~lazy~~ efficient you can also use one of the package's convenience functions to set it once for all subsequent API calls to use.

 To set: